Staci Gruber

-Staci Ann Gruber is an associate professor of psychiatry at Harvard Medical School and director of the Cognitive and Clinical Neuroimaging Core (CCNC) and the Marijuana Investigation for Neuroscientific Discovery (MIND) Program.
+Staci Ann Gruber is a neuroscientist who works as an associate professor of psychiatry at Harvard Medical School and as director of the Cognitive and Clinical Neuroimaging Core (CCNC) and of the Marijuana Investigation for Neuroscientific Discovery (MIND) Program.
 She is known for her work examining substance use and psychiatric conditions using advanced neuroimaging techniques and measures of cognitive performance.

 Education and career

 In 1991 Gruber received both a B.S. from Tufts University and a B.Mus. from the New England Conservatory of Music.
 In 1995 she earned an Ed.M. from Harvard Graduate School of Education.
 She received an M.S. from Tufts University in 2000, and in 2002 went on to earn her Ph.D. from Tufts University where she explored the Stroop effect and differential response of subregions within the cingulate cortex in patients with schizophrenia and bipolar disorder using functional MRI.
 As of 2022 she is an associate professor of psychiatry at Harvard Medical School and the director of the Marijuana Investigations for Neuroscientific Discovery (MIND) Program at McLean Hospital.